 Holidays in Khao Lak

 Khao Lak seems to still be relatively unknown.
 Everyone has heard of Phuket, but Khao Lak still remains very quiet and I am surprised how often visitors to Phuket have not heard of it.
 Khao Lak was hardly there 15 years ago and was really just getting to be an important destination in 2004 when the tsunami caused massive damage in the area.
 Many think of Khao Lak as an extension to Phuket as the main entry point is Phuket airport, but Khao Lak is actually in Phang Nga province and over the years has tried to find it's own identity with nice beaches and a mix of resorts and smaller lower budget bungalow operations, stretched out along about 20km of coastline with the southern end of Khao Lak being about 70-75km from Phuket airport.
 From our house near Phuket Town, it's less than 2 hours easy drive up the main road, past the airport, over the bridge and about another 60km from there directly North.
 I had always thought of Khao Lak as having little interest and had not really thought of staying there until earlier this year.
-There were a few trips we wanted to do and places to visit in the Khao Lak area so we booked a couple of nights, plus a night at Khao Sok National Park, which is about an hours drive from Khao Lak.
-A week later we had another 2 nights and we've been again recently.
+There were a few trips we wanted to do and places to visit in the Khao Lak area so we booked a couple of nights, plus a night at Khao Sok National Park, which is about an hour drive from Khao Lak.
+A week later we had another 2 nights and we've been again several times.

 First thing to sort out is a hotel!
 I normally use and recommend Agoda and I spent some time looking at hotels in Khao Lak, identified a few at the right price, then contacted a friend who lives in Khao Lak to get a local opinion.
 He then recommended a totally different hotel that can't be booked on the major online booking sites - Nangthong Bay Resort - we called them, cheekily asked for low season rate although it was still April.
 They agreed, so we booked - a family room with 2 bedrooms at 1500 Baht per night.
 And when we arrived, we liked it right away.
 Took the kids just a few minutes to find the pool ...

 We were into relaxation mode in no time at all!
 This hotel, like many in Khao Lak, is right by the beach.
 And even those not right by the beach are normally maximum 10 minutes walk away.
 Khao Lak is essentially a series of small built-up areas along the main road, with side roads down to the beach.
 In the past we have drive through and thought "is that it?" .. and in a way that is true - there's not much in Khao Lak save for hotels, restaurants (and not an enormous choice of them, especially in low season), dive shops (which also mostly close down in low season since the main destination, the Similan Islands, is closed), tour agents and shops.
 It's quiet, and that's nice for a couple of days!
-We ended up heading back the next week for another couple of nights.
+We ended up heading back the next week for another couple of nights!

 (above) Beach close to Nangthong Bay Resort - kids playing and me taking photos from my seat at the bar :)